🩺 Affordable Private Healthcare

 Excessive bleeding

-Heavy periods, or menorrhagia, is the loss of an excessive amount of blood during a menstrual period.
-A normal loss of blood is roughly 30-60mls or 2-4 tablespoons.
+Heavy periods involve the loss of an excessive amount of blood during a menstrual period.
+Normal blood loss typically ranges from 30 to 60mls or 2 to 4 tablespoons.

 Statistics